 This snippet will remove the action that Smart Coupons uses, and then add it back in the Breakdance action.

-Why Doesn’t the Plugin Author Use Native Wordpress Hooks Instead of a “Hacky” jQuery Solution?
+Why Doesn’t the Plugin Author Use Native WordPress Hooks Instead of a “Hacky” jQuery Solution?

 After going through all of this, I have no idea why the plugin author opted to write their code this way.
 Why add extra JS to the page instead of simply using a WooCommerce hook?
 Maybe when the plugin was originally authored, a hook didn’t exist, or there was some other reason to do it this way.